 PRS4Def will provide the in-kind contribution of Belgian Defense within GEODE.

-PRS4Def will offer AntwerpSpace the ability to pretest their development within GEODE in a dedicated laboratory and under operational constraints.
+PRS4Def will offer AntwerpSpace the ability to pre-test their development within GEODE in a dedicated laboratory and under operational constraints.

 PRS4Def will strengthen the cooperation between academic resources and industry through close collaboration with M3Systems.